iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

 telemetry from the module.
 When creating this tutorial, the TELEM2 port on the `Pixhawk 4 <https://docs.px4.io/v1.9.0/en/flight_controller/pixhawk4.html>`_ was used.
 For more details on how to set up the hardware connection to this serial port, see the :ref:`fc_telem_hardware_connection` section above.

-DSHOT telemetry with a Vertiq module works the same way as telemetry from a BLHeli ESC, so `this page from the ArduCopter documentation on setting up telemetry for BLHeli ESCs <hhttps://ardupilot.org/copter/docs/common-blheli32-passthru.html#esc-telemetry>`_ is a useful reference.
+DSHOT telemetry with a Vertiq module uses the same type of connection as a BLHeli ESC, so `this page from the ArduCopter documentation on setting up telemetry for BLHeli ESCs <https://ardupilot.org/copter/docs/common-blheli32-passthru.html#esc-telemetry>`_ is a useful reference.
 As specified on that page, we first must set up the serial port that will be used to receive the telemetry.
 For this tutorial the TELEM2 port is being used, which for the Pixhawk 4 `maps to SERIAL2 according to the ArduCopter documentation <https://ardupilot.org/copter/docs/common-holybro-ph4mini.html#uart-mapping>`_.